 With an emphasis on informal resolution, agency staff conduct formal and informal mediation in all types of cases which can result in settlement.
 Specifically, AS 23.40.120 and 8 AAC 97.230 apply to ULP cases and require the hearing officer to attempt to resolve the dispute through the use of conference, conciliation, and persuasion.
 Under AS 23.40.120, if the Agency determines after preliminary investigation that probable cause exists in support of a complaint or accusation, it will attempt to eliminate the prohibited practice by informal methods of conference, conciliation, and persuasion.
 Sometimes, with the parties' consent, the Agency may attempt to resolve a complaint or accusation by method of conference, conciliation, and persuasion before a preliminary investigation finds probable cause exists in support of the complaint or accusation.
-In 2024, the Agency used conference, conciliation, and persuasion to resolve one unfair labor practice case.
+In 2025, the Agency used conference, conciliation, and persuasion to attempt to resolve three unfair labor practice cases.
+Agency staff engaged in five full days of conciliation in one representation matter to successfully defer it from a hearing and resolve the disputed issues.